jiwonyziyo/jiwonyziyo.github.io/content/post/Dark Design Patterns/DarkDesignPattern.md

 </div>

 - **Obstruction** involves intentionally making certain tasks difficult or confusing for the user.
 It artificially complicates the steps required to perform actions that the user might want to avoid, such as canceling a service, deleting an account, or disabling ads.
 Designers create complex menu structures, lengthy procedures, and multiple confirmation steps to increase the likelihood that the user will give up.

-- For example, subscribing to a service may be as simple as one click, but canceling that same service might involve navigating through a series of confusing steps, or even contacting customer support.
-By increasing the effort required to complete the task, users are more likely to give up and continue their subscription, even if they originally intended to cancel.
+- For example, in this image, Facebook requires users to review and adjust their data sharing settings across multiple screens.
+Users must navigate through detailed information and various options to disable data sharing with advertisers.
+By making this process lengthy and complex, users are more likely to accept the default settings, even if they intended to limit data sharing.

+---

 3. **Sneaking**